Table of Contents:

 - an ongoing effort to make the provided licensing information machine-readable (DEP-5)

 Some projects may not be packaged by Debian.
 In this case, the project source code should contain a document stating the license.
-Any project that do not provide license information should not be redistributed.
+Any project that does not provide license information should not be redistributed.

 For Apertis, the list of exceptions should mention: